pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     t = turtling.Turtle()
     t.forward(100)

 Note: We define 'import turtling'.
-The people at Python·Org define only 'import turtle'
+The people at Python·Org and at PyPi·Org define only 'import turtle'

 ### Draw a Triangle